-Susanne Langer examined expression and art as a system of signs just like Ferdinand de Saussure did with language and Christian Metz with regards to film.
-Before concluding our last discussion that considers foundational semiotic theories, it is important to note the similar semiotic approaches used across disciplines.
-So far, we have seen art, language, and film all being represented as systems of signs.
+Susanne Langer examined expression and art as a system of signs just like Ferdinand de Saussure did with language and like Christian Metz with regards to film.
+Before concluding our last discussion considering foundational semioticians theories it is important to note the similar semiotic approaches used across disciplines.
+So far we have seen art, language, and film all as being represented as systems of signs.
 In all cases, each of the individual signs or units within the various systems hold meaning that attribute to the system as a whole.
-No individual unit can stand alone, independent of the system, and still portray the same meaning as if it were a part of the whole.
-Each individual unit attributes meaning to the whole system and removing any sign from the system will change its function.
-All of the approaches we have looked at also describe the various signs within a sign system as being composed of a two-part construct.
+No individual unit can stand alone independent of the system and still portray the same meaning as if it were a part of the system.
+Also each individual unit attributes meaning to the whole system and removing any sign from the system will change its function.
+All of the approaches we have looked at also describe the signs of a system as being composed of a two part construct.
 In C.S.
 Peirce and Ferdinand de Saussure's approach there is the common idea of the signified and the signifier, although Pierce adds a third element of an interpretant.
 Christian Metz broke down cinematic signs into two parts, the connotational elements and the denotational elements.
-Now we have just seen that Langer followed suit and described artistic signs and expression as portraying presentational and discursive symbolism.
-Even though all the semiotician's theories take different approaches and perspectives on how a sign functions, the concepts used are almost universal across disciplines.
+Now we have just seen that Langer followed suit and described artistic signs and expression as portraying presentational symbolism and discursive symbolism.
+Even though all of the semioticians theories take different approaches and perspectives on how a sign functions, the concepts used are almost universal across disciplines.